NOAA-OWP/t-route/contributing.md

 From that page:
 > "Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch."
 A pull request will allow someone else to look at your code with you to make sure that it is ready to share with the world.
-Most of the time, someone who was involved with preparing the code can be the reviewer; for major changes, it should be someone outside the core development team.
+Most of the time, someone who was involved with preparing the code can be the reviewer; for major changes, it should be someone outside the core development team."

 10. If some of the terminology used above is confusing - we agree.
 This [GitHub glossary](https://help.github.com/en/github/getting-started-with-github/github-glossary#checkout) is a useful reference.